-Exceptional problem-solving abilities with a basic understanding of statistical methods (regression, ANOVA, t-tests, etc).
+Exceptional problem-solving abilities with an understanding of statistical methods

 Familiarity with Linux and relational database technologies preferred

 Strong interpersonal and communication skills

 BA/BS in statistics, biostatistics, economics, mathematics, quantitative social sciences, or related field required; MA/MS preferred.

 Two to five years of experience in SAS database and statistical programming

 Extensive experience working with large administrative databases such as CMS Medicare/Medicaid, MarketScan or other private sector health care claims, Workman’s Compensation records, Social Security or personnel data

 Experience working in a research setting strongly preferred

 Familiarity with complex, longitudinal surveys